manucouto1/framework3/docs/index.md

 ## Repository Structure

-Framework3 is structured to be easy to navigate, extend, and maintain:
+LabChain is structured to be easy to navigate, extend, and maintain:

 - `base/`: Fundamental interfaces and abstractions.
 - `plugins/`: Filters, pipelines, metrics, optimizers, storers, and more.